History of Kenny Smith in Timeline

 Through 2010, Kenny Smith's career three-point percentage of .399 ranked 42nd in NBA history.

-Through 2016, Kenny Smith held the Denver Nuggets franchise record for career three-point percentage (.425).
+Through 2016, Kenny Smith held the Denver Nuggets franchise record for career three-point percentage (.425), and ranked among the all-time leaders in several categories for the Sacramento Kings and the Houston Rockets.

-In 2017, Kenny Smith stated on the Scoop B Radio Podcast that the 1994 Houston Rockets would have beaten Michael Jordan and the Chicago Bulls had they faced each other in the NBA Finals.
+In 2017, on the Scoop B Radio Podcast, Kenny Smith stated that the 1994 Houston Rockets would have beaten Michael Jordan and the Chicago Bulls had they faced each other in the NBA Finals.

 2018: Divorce Filing